Know the Facts...ASHA Supports the Profession of Audiology

 - ASHA certification allows audiologists to easily transfer their licensure from one state to another.

 ASHA is a leader in establishing and enforcing ethical standards for the professions.

-- The 12-member Board comprises at least five audiologists, five speech-language pathologists, and one public member.
+- The 16-member Board comprises at least six audiologists, six speech-language pathologists, and one public member.
 Four of the 16 Board members serve on the Ethics Education Subcommittee.

 The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is committed to high academic standards for audiology training programs.

-- All 74 audiology entry-level clinical doctoral education programs are accredited by (73) or hold candidacy status with (1) the CAA.
+- All 74 existing audiology entry-level clinical doctoral education programs are accredited or hold candidate status by the CAA.

 - To be CAA accredited, programs must agree to meet current academic and clinical standards and agree to be monitored and evaluated through periodic site visits.

-- CAA is the only accrediting agency for graduate education programs in audiology that is recognized by the U.S. Secretary of Education.
+- CAA is the only accrediting agency for graduate education programs in audiology that is recognized by the U.S. Secretary of Education (since 1967).